underscoreio/essential-scala/src/pages/collections/random-data.md

 ## Generating Random Data

-In this section we have an extended case study generating random data.
+In this section we have an extended case study of generating random data.
 The ideas here have many applications.
 For example, in generating data for testing, as used in *property based testing*, in *probabilistic programming*, a new area of machine learning, and, if you're going through the extended case study, in *generative art*.

 ### Random Words